 Even a less effective flu vaccine can save thousands of lives every year.
 While it may not stop a flu infection, it can lessen the severe symptoms.

-One study from the CDC found that the vaccine saved 40,000 lives over a 9-year period.
+from the CDC found that the vaccine saved 40,000 lives over a 9-year period.

 But in the United States, just about half the population currently receives the vaccine for influenza.